10 Reasons and Fixes to Loud PC Fans When Idle

 6. Overclocking

-Overclocking is a sure-fire way to overheat your computer’s components.
-As a result, your PC’s fans have to rotate faster to dissipate the heat to the environment.
+Overclocking is a surefire way to overheat your computer’s components.
+As a result, your PC’s fans have to rotate faster to dissipate the heat into the environment.

 As a result, you overstretch your computer’s capabilities beyond its limits.
 If you do that without a high-performance cooling solution, your fans are certain to rotate faster and make more noise.